Obake no Q-Tarō

 Obake no Q-Tarō (オバケのQ太郎, Obake no Kyū-Tarō) is a Japanese manga series by Fujiko Fujio about the titular obake, Q-Taro, who lives with the Ōhara family.
 Q-Tarō, also known as "Q-chan" or "Oba-Q", is a mischief-maker who likes to fly around scaring people and stealing food, though he is deathly afraid of dogs.

 The story is usually focused on the antics of Q-Tarō and his friends.
 The manga was drawn in 1964–1966, 1971–1974, 1976 by the duo Fujiko Fujio (Hiroshi Fujimoto and Motoo Abiko).
 An English manga volume was published in Japan as Q the Spook.

 There are three anime series adaptations of Obake no Q-Tarō.
 The first was shown on the Tokyo Broadcasting System (TBS) in black and white, and ran from 1965 to 1967.
 The second series, produced in color, ran from 1971 to 1972 on Nippon TV.
 The third series ran from 1985 to 1987 on TV Asahi.

-The series was broadcast in the United States in the 1970s as Little Ghost Q-Taro, making it one of only three works by Fujiko Fujio to reach North America.
+A TV guide listing shows evidence that the series was broadcast in the United States in the 1970s as Little Ghost Q-Taro.
+If this is true, this would make it one of only three works by Fujiko Fujio to reach North America, though there is currently not enough information to exactly confirm this claim.
 In France, one of the episodes of the 1965 series was aired in November 1967 as part of ORTF Chaine 2's Japanese week, complete with French subtitles.

+Plot

+The plot of Obake no Q-Tarō follows a boy named Shōta Ōhara, and his ghost friend, Q-taro, who resides in the Shota household.
+Q-taro is a obake, a ghost, and loves to play tricks on people and steal food due to his appetite, but is horrified, even mortified by dogs.